 3) Bad eating habits are easier to change than expected

-The first few days were a bit challenging on us mentally and physically.
+The first few days were a bit challenging for us mentally and physically.
 When I say “bit”, I’m not downplaying it – it was very bearable.

-We were used to eating an earlier breakfast and eating something small late at night, so our body and mind were calling for it.
+We were used to eating an earlier breakfast and eating something small late at night, so our bodies and mind were calling for it.

 I had some pangs of hunger, but I battled through them.

-Within a week, my body was fully accustomed to eating less hours and my stomach stopped demanding the extra food.
+Within a week, my body was fully accustomed to eating fewer hours and my stomach stopped demanding the extra food.

 4) Results died down after a month

-One month in and we were both thrilled with the impact to our bodies.
+One month in and we were both thrilled with the impact on our bodies.
 They had definitely shrunk in body fat and our stomachs had deflated.

 The scales were not reflecting the change but our clothes sure fit loosely.